backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/X-Ray.md

 > [!question]- In order to quickly troubleshoot their systems, your manager instructed you to *record the calls that your application makes to all AWS services and resources*.
 You developed a custom code that will send the segment documents directly to X-Ray by using the `PutTraceSegments` API.
 What should you include in your segment document to meet the above requirement?
 > **Subsegments**
 > ---
 > *Subsegments provide more granular timing information* and details about downstream calls that your application made to fulfill the original request.
-A subsegment can *contain additional details about a call to an AWS service*, an *external HTTP API*, or an SQL database.
+A subsegment can **contain additional details about a call to an AWS service**, an **external HTTP API**, or an **SQL database**.